kiboko-labs/etl/docs/extractors.md

 `SplCSVExtractor`
 -----------------

-Read CSV files using the SPL.
+Read CSV files using the SPL,
+each line of the CSV will be considered as a line.

+The first line will be considered as holding the field names for the whole file.

 ```php
 <?php